Casao/jasmine-as-promised/README.md

 });
 ```

-Now, with Jasmine as Promised, you have a much nicer option available!

 You could even separate your `expect()` calls if wanted.
 Instead of nesting your expectations inside
 the promise handler, consider another supported approach: